cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

     - Docker runs all of its containers as the privileged `root` user by default.
 For better security, Malcolm immediately drops to non-privileged user accounts for executing internal processes wherever possible.
 The `PUID` (**p**rocess **u**ser **ID**) and `PGID` (**p**rocess **g**roup **ID**) environment variables allow Malcolm to map internal non-privileged user accounts to a corresponding [user account](https://en.wikipedia.org/wiki/User_identifier) on the host.
 * Should Malcolm use and maintain its own OpenSearch instance?
     - Malcolm's default standalone configuration is to use a local [OpenSearch](https://opensearch.org/) instance in a Docker container to index and search network traffic metadata.
 See [OpenSearch instances](opensearch-instances.md#OpenSearchInstance) for more information about using a remote OpenSearch cluster instead.
+* Compress OpenSearch index snapshots?
+    - Choose whether OpenSearch [index snapshots](https://opensearch.org/docs/2.6/tuning-your-cluster/availability-and-recovery/snapshots/snapshot-management/) should be compressed or not, should you opt to configure them later in [OpenSearch index management](index-management.md#IndexManagement).
 * Forward Logstash logs to a secondary remote OpenSearch instance?
     - Whether the primary OpenSearch instance is a locally maintained single-node instance or is a remote cluster, Malcolm can be configured additionally forward logs to a secondary remote OpenSearch instance.
 See [OpenSearch instances](opensearch-instances.md#OpenSearchInstance) for more information about forwarding logs to another OpenSearch instance.
 * Setting 16g for OpenSearch and 3g for Logstash.
 Is this OK?